eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

       * **The Outcome**– They were able to provide respect to the royal family as well as avoid a PR crisis for the client.
     single_image_block:
       single_image_path:
     double_image_block:
+      image_1_path:
+      image_2_path:
+    video_block:
+      video_id:
+  - text_block_markdown: >-
+      As you can see, No matter how well planned your event is, there will always be surprise elements that are out of your hands.
+To best prepare have a thorough plan of action, be flexible in your scheduling, and properly train your team to take action.

+      Have a big idea?
+Contact us today and we will help bring your big idea to life!
+    single_image_block:
+      single_image_path:
+    double_image_block: